 Users may choose to globally opt-out One Tap.
-In this case the Google account won't be displayed in One Tap.
-If all active Google accounts are opted out, One Tap UI won't display.
+In this case the Google Account does not display One Tap.
+If all active Google Accounts are opted out, the One Tap UI is not shown.

 You are recommended to put One Tap on both your main login dialog and leaf pages.
 Developers prefer One Tap for many reasons:

 - increased user conversion rates.
-Learn more about how some of our partners have successfully used One Tap to improve their sign up/sign in experience in our case studies.
+Learn more about how some of our partners have successfully used One Tap to improve their sign up and sign in experiences in our case studies.

-- allows sign in and sign up without redirecting users to a dedicated sign in / up page.
+- allows sign in and sign up without redirecting users to a dedicated sign in and sign up page.

 - allows users to sign in and sign up in the context of your website without having to navigate away from their current journey.

 - mitigate duplicate accounts with personalized prompts and automatic sign-in on return visits.